 Everything is a balance – lighting cannot solve your pest and disease problems, but it may help give you more solutions to work with.
 It should first begin with making sure that your crop is getting everything it needs in terms of water, nutrients, environmental conditions and so on, as well as understanding why a pest and/or disease problem occurs in the first place.
 What lighting can provide is an extra tool when deciding what bios to use, especially in low light conditions, as using supplemental light can help increase the chances of a biocontrol finishing their life cycle thus leading to a higher success rate with your IPM program.
 It also means choosing the biological control that is best suited to your growing environment, and making sure you take lighting, temperature and other environmental factors into consideration when introducing one.
 Using a well thought out IPM program and coming up with strategies to manage pests and disease before they become an issue is when you are likely to see higher success.

-To learn more on biocontrol strategies for your growing operation watch this video by Vineland Research https://www.youtube.com/watch?v=zg_ztuAWPJw&feature=youtu.be
+To learn more about biocontrol strategies for your growing operation, watch this video by Vineland Research.

 Cochard P., T. Galstian, C. Cloutier.
 2017.
 Light Environments Differently Affect Parasitoid Wasps and their Hosts’ Locomotor Activity.
 Journal of Insect Behaviour 30:595-611.